MichaelCade/90DaysOfDevOps/Days/day15.md

 You will also see `777` or `775` and these represent the same numbers as the list above but each one represents **User - Group - Everyone**

-Let's take a look at our file. `ls -al Day15` you can see the 3 groups mentioned above, user and group has read & write but everyone only has read.
+Let's take a look at our file. `ls -al Day15` you can see the 3 groups mentioned above, user and group have read & write but everyone only has read.

 ![](Images/Day15_Linux25.png)